code-rhapsodie/ezdataflow-bundle/README.md

 ### Step 2: Enable the bundle

+> Note: The loading order between the Dataflow bundle and Ez Dataflow bundle is important.
+Dataflow must be loaded first.

 #### Symfony 4 (new tree)

 For Symfony 4, add those two lines in the `config/bundles.php` file: